 - Open manual will start your default PDF reader and open this manual. - Check for updates... will check if there are updates.
-If an update is available you will be asked only once to install at the next start-up of I3S, even if update checking is disabled.
-For successful installation Windows User Account Control has to be turned off. - Go to the I3S website will open your default web browser and show the I3S website. - Video tutorials at the I3S YouTube channel will open your default web browser and shows the start page of the I3S channel at YouTube. - About I3S... shows a window with information on version number, authors, copyright and contact details.
+If an update is available you will be asked only once to install at the next start-up of IS, even if update checking is disabled.
+For successful installation Windows User Account Control has to be turned off. - Go to the I3S website will open your default web browser and show the IS website. - Video tutorials at the I3S YouTube channel will open your default web browser and shows the start page of the IS channel at YouTube. - Follow us on Facebook will open your default web browser and shows the Facebook page of IS. - About I3S... shows a window with information on version number, authors, copyright and contact details.